idbrii/daveconfig/win/firstsetup/README.md

 Defaults
 Turn on "Use Ctrl+Shift+C/V"
 Turn off insert mode and ctrl key shortcuts
+Change font to Fira Code and size to 14
+    * makes gtm report display properly

 In Colors, change the second blue to 77,77,255 to make it legible.
 Be sure to click black again before OK!
 (Do I still need to do this?)